-Store the ampules in their foil pouch at room temperature away from moisture, heat, and light.
+Store Tyvaso ampules in their foil pouch at room temperature away from moisture, heat, and light.
 Once you have opened a foil pouch, the ampules in it should be used within 7 days.

-Any Tyvaso placed into the medicine cup of the inhalation system must be used within 24 hours.
+Store the inhalation system upright and tightly capped with the plugs when not in use.
+Any treprostinil in the medicine cup must be used within 24 hours.
 Throw away any unused medicine at the end of the day after your last dose.

 What happens if I miss a dose?